sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/creating_a_campaign.md

 Campaigns are uniquely identified by their name and namespace.
 The namespace can be any Sourcegraph username or the name of a Sourcegraph organization.

 By default, campaigns will use your username on Sourcegraph as your namespace.
-To create campaigns in a different namespace:
+To create campaigns in a different namespace use the `-namespace` flag when running previewing or applying a campaign spec:

 <pre><code>src campaign preview -f YOUR_CAMPAIGN_SPEC.campaign.yaml -namespace <em>USERNAME_OR_ORG</em></code></pre>